Air pollution mapping enters a new tech era

-EDF and Google Earth Outreach are announcing the first results of a pilot partnership to explore and unlock the potential of new sensing and analytical technologies to measure key environmental data, and to make that data more widely available.
+EDF and Google Earth Outreach are working together to explore and unlock the potential of new sensing and analytical technologies to measure key environmental data, and to make that data more widely available.

 The initial project uses sensors attached to Google Street View cars to create detailed maps of places where natural gas is leaking from utility pipes under city streets.
-This was a complex challenge that required multidisciplinary skills, perspective and resources.
+This complex challenge requires multidisciplinary skills, perspective and resources.

 Our core project team includes: